pgeerkens/HexGridUtilitiesForGames/README.md

 - **HexUtilitites:** The core library with all functionality not dependent on either WinForms or WPF.
 THis library is moderatey to extremely stable at the present time.

-- **HexgridPanel*:* All core functionality depending on either WinForms or WPF.
+- **HexgridPanel:** All core functionality depending on either WinForms or WPF.
 THis library is undergoing revision currently that may include breaking changes.

 - **HexgridExamplesCommon:** Common structures used by the example libraries below.